 If your cat is having diarrhea, you need to have your cat seen by your veterinarian.
 This will help you find out exactly what’s wrong, giving you a starting point.
 Finding the right food may take some trial and error to find a taste, texture, or formula that your cat enjoys.
 Trying different foods can get very expensive, especially if you are having to swap through prescription diets.
 Talk to your vet about your cat’s preferences on the front end to have the best starting point to finding the right food.

 For cats with diarrhea, the best overall non-prescription pick is Smalls Human-Grade Fresh Cat Food, which is convenient and effective.
 For tighter budgets and a non-prescription diet, the best pick is the Purina One Sensitive Skin & Stomach Dry Cat Food, which many cats find highly palatable.
-For kittens, the prescription Royal Canin Veterinary Diet Gastrointestinal Kitten Ultra Soft Mousse in Sauce is the best pick due to its high palatability and nutrient density.
 These reviews have hit the high points of foods to help relieve your cat’s diarrhea.
 Make sure to talk to your vet before making any changes to your cat’s current diet.

 Featured Image Credit: AlexanderDubrovsky, Shutterstock